aaronparker/m365apps/README.md

 A script and workflow for creating a Microsoft Intune package for the Microsoft 365 Apps.

+## Configuration Files

+Microsoft 365 Apps configuration files are included in this repository - these files can be used to create packages for any target tenant as some key options will be updated dynamically by this solution.

+* `O365BusinessRetail.xml` - Configuration file for Microsoft 365 Apps for business
+* `O365BusinessRetail-VDI.xml` - Configuration file for Microsoft 365 Apps for business with shared licensing enabled, and OneDrive and Teams excluded
+* `O365ProPlus.xml` - Configuration file for Microsoft 365 Apps for enterprise
+* `O365ProPlus-VDI.xml` - Configuration file for Microsoft 365 Apps for enterprise with shared licensing enabled, and OneDrive and Teams excluded
+* `O365ProPlusVisioProRetailProjectProRetail.xml` - Configuration file for Microsoft 365 Apps for enterprise, Visio, and Project
+* `O365ProPlusVisioProRetailProjectProRetail-VDI.xml` - Configuration file for Microsoft 365 Apps for enterprise, Visio, and Project with shared licensing enabled, and OneDrive and Teams excluded
+* `Uninstall-Microsoft365Apps.xml` - A configuration that will uninstall all Microsoft 365 Apps

+When the package is generated, the following properties will be updated:

+* Company name
+* Tenant id
+* Channel

 ## Scripts

 * `New-Microsoft365AppsPackage.ps1` - Creates and imports a Microsoft 365 Apps package into Intune via GitHub Actions or from a local copy of this repository